Sunday Morning Writer’s Blog:

 In closing, thank the editor or publisher for considering your work.
 Agents don’t like multiple submissions but all publishing companies understand that you or your agent may be shopping your novel around.
 With publishers, multiple submissions are standard.

 In Canada, it is harder to find an agent than a publisher.
-Eighty percent of Canadian writers are un-agented, perhaps because we have more writers per capita then the U.S. Our government has supported writers through grants and cultural programs as a way of promoting the Canadian identity.
+Eighty percent of Canadian writers are un-agented, perhaps because we have more writers per capita than the U.S. Our government has supported writers through grants and cultural programs as a way of promoting the Canadian identity.
 It makes the field very competitive for you; at the same time, you live in a culture that has made encouraging the growth of a national literature part of its policies and Canadian writers have been very successful internationally, winning Booker nominations and other foreign awards like the Dublin’s Impac prize.

 And last but not least, keep going.
 All writers get rejected.
 It’s a hazard of the trade, and learning how to roll with rejections is just part of a day’s work.